hyperledger-labs/blockchain-carbon-accounting/app/methane/README.md

 @Unique(['asset', 'operator', 'thru_date' ])

 The database schema allows more than one operator to be assigned to an asset.
-This is to express join operation of the asset quantifed by the share attribute.
+This is to express joint operation of the asset measured by the `share` attribute.
 The *../assetOperator.repo.ts* `putAssetOperator` method specifies rules for creating this relation.
-Rules to be implemented

 - Only one operator assigned during an active relation (thur_date == null)
 - Total share for single asset in overlapping from/thru periods == 1